ibrahimesseddyq/ArmaLang/README.md

 - variable declaration
 - arrow functions
 - function calls
-- some builtin functions
+- some builtin functions statements
-- if and while functions implemented partially
 - function definition

 # To Do List